How can I get support on:

-• Grocery stores and pharmacies offer delivery services, find a location close to you.
+• Grocery stores offering pickup or delivery services, find a location close to you.

-• Food banks provider food to those in need, find a food bank near you.
+• Food banks – find a food bank near you.

 • Meals on Wheels delivers a variety of meals right to your door.

 • The Garden Fresh Box is a low-cost food box program with pickup sites throughout Lambton County.
 For a location near you, call Lambton Public Health at 519-383-8331 ext.
 3111.